P/E RATIO: [PASS]

-If the growth rate of the prior three quarter's earnings, 740.00%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, 138.79%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for DBD is 138.8%, and it would therefore pass this test.
+If the growth rate of the prior three quarter's earnings, -42.86%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 381.82%, (versus the same quarter one year ago) then the stock passes.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [PASS]

 The EPS growth rate for the current quarter, 381.82% must be greater than or equal to the historical growth which is -10.32%.
 DBD would therefore pass this test.

 EARNINGS PERSISTENCE: [FAIL]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 DBD, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $2.22, $1.20, -$2.85, $1.76, and $0.88, fails this test.

 LONG-TERM EPS GROWTH: [FAIL]